This post contains affiliate links.

 Instructions

-• Prep: Drain the cans of chickpeas well, then pat them dry with paper towels.
+• Prep: Drain the chickpeas well, then pat them dry with paper towels.

 • Blitz: Add onion and garlic to a food processor and blitz until broken down.
 Add chickpeas and blitz again briefly.
 Add herbs and blitz again briefly.